CANDIDATE FORUMS

 LWV-MV participated in Lady Fest on Oct 11, 2025, an event celebrating women-fueled music on Martha’s Vineyard.
 All monies raised were used to support “CONNECT to End Violence.”
 League members were in force to assist any and all LadyFest attendees with registering to vote.
 Below: Carole Early, Ken Armstead.

-Lighting of the MV Museum on Aug 26, 2025 in honor of Women’s Equality Day, above and below. (photo credit: Scott Crawford)
+Lighting of the MV Museum on Aug 26, 2025 in honor of Women’s Equality Day below. (photo credit: Scott Crawford)

 COALITION TO CREATE THE MV HOUSING BANK